 ****OFF is NOT "auf"!!!! if your petcocks are so marked.****

-You will have to adjust the flimsy kit float bridge a few times, perhaps only twice, but after that, they settle down and are reliable.
+You will have to adjust the flimsy float bridge in the kits a few times, perhaps only twice, but, usually, after that, they settle down and are reliable.
 You will still have to replace the float needle now and then, perhaps 30K-60K intervals.

 The twin independent floats in

 these kits seem to last forever in any type of gasoline or time and miles (NOT so

 the float needle).....but the adjustment brass-looking bridge is

 thin, flimsy, and is poorly heat treated.